-2021 2020 2019 £ £ £ Depreciation expense of right of use assets 266 268 193 Interest expense on lease liabilities (included in administrative expenses) 18 26 21 Total amount recognized in statements of operations 284 294 214
+2022 2021 2020 (in thousands) £ £ £ Depreciation expense of right of use assets 251 266 268 Interest expense on lease liabilities (included in administrative expenses) 21 18 26 Total amount recognized in statements of operations 272 284 294

-The Company had total net cash outflows for leases of £0.3 million in 2021 (2020: £0.3 million).
+The Company had total net cash outflows for leases of £0.2 million in 2022 (2021: £0.3 million).

 The Company has one lease contract with variable payments where the lease costs after the first year of the lease are increased based upon a consumer price index.
-The lease liability for this lease was re-measured at December 31, 2021.
 All other lease contracts have fixed payments.

 The Company has a number of lease contracts that include extension and termination options.
 These options are negotiated by management to provide flexibility in managing the leased asset portfolio and align it with the Company's business needs.
-None of the termination options have been exercised or are expected to be exercised.
+None of the termination options have been exercised or are expected to be exercised, however, two leases terminated on expiry in 2022.
 All of the extension options require a market rental review and the lease cost for the extension period will typically be set at the higher of either the current lease cost or the open market lease cost.
+The Company renewed or extended two lease contracts in 2022, which resulted in a re-measurement of the right of use asset and lease liability of £0.5 million.